 Assisted living facilities will want to know how many of those your mom can do on her own, at least partially.
 That will determine how much help she needs at the assisted living facility.

 Not sure how to answer?
-Just give them as much info as you can, and they’ll help you figure out the rest by observing her themselves.
+Just give them as much info as you can, and they’ll help you figure out the rest by observing her themselves in a pre-assessment.

 Ambulatory: Full, Semi, and Non

 As you probably guessed from its root-cousin “ambulance,” Ambulatory means to be able to move from one place to another.

 And more specifically, to “walk without any difficulty or help.”